CS222-UIUC/course-project-group-40/README.md

 ## Installation and Usage
 ### Installation
+Note: You need to install Android Studo and Docker.

 Assumption: docker is installed and running
 ```bash
 # Use curl (curl is installed in Mac OS by default)